You know the drill. "A love so strong it conquered time!"(and took no prisoners!)

 Charmed had Piper and Leo falling in love in a past life.
 Leo didn't tell Piper since it would be awkward.
 Especially since, in the past life, they were broken up and she was dating a past life of her current boyfriend.
 In that episode it was a problem since Phoebe's past life was turned evil by an immortal warlock whom was feared to follow her in all future lives, as it was belived to be true love, and turn her evil.
 So they cursed her to die young.

-The Vampire Diaries: Stefan and Elena's relationship on the show series is primarily built from this trope, mostly because of their novel counterparts (which feature Stefan/Elena as the destined pairing in the books tied together by a silver cord).
+The Vampire Diaries: Stefan and Elena's relationship on the show series is primarily built from this trope, mostly because of their novel counterparts, which feature Stefan/Elena as the destined pairing in the books tied together by a silver cord of destiny, indicating that the two are soul mates and have reincarnated lifetime after lifetime.

 The Secret Circle: Similar to that of Stefan/Elena from The Vampire Diaries, Adam and Cassie are said to be destined or written in the stars.
 This implies that the two have reincarnated in lifetime after lifetime and have spent many lifetimes together as soulmates.